bretdavidson/istb/PITCHME.md

 ---
 @title[Quote 1]

 "Who would be the best person on your team to talk with about the technical requirements and skills needed for us to install SUMA and get it up and running.
+For example, do we need a computer programmer with such and such skills &hellip; I am not sure we have the expertise in-house."

+Note:
+The following quote is from an email from a librarian at a research university seeking to install Suma (used with permission).

+"Who would be the best person on your team to talk with about the technical requirements and skills needed for us to install SUMA and get it up and running.
 For example, do we need a computer programmer with such and such skills.
 I’m sure you have good documentation available, however, we would like to talk with someone.
 We are also curious as to how much time it would take to get SUMA working for us.
 I am not sure we have the expertise in-house."

-Note:
-The following quote is from an email from a librarian at a research university seeking to install Suma (used with permission).

 ---
 @title[Quote 2]